ornet-ev/asciidoc-to-reqif/README.md

 Use `--help` to get more options.

+## Contributing
+Install development-dependencies and run pytest:

+    python -m pip install -e '/path/to/repo/asciidoc_to_reqif[dev]'
+    pytest /path/to/repo/asciidoc_to_reqif

 ## Technical details
 This backend consists of two parts:
 * A ruby-script to be used as an asciidoctor-backend which generates an intermediate xml representation.